XiansAiPlatform/XiansAi.PublicDocs/docs/3-tools/2-using-tools/3-custom-tools.md

 }
 ```

-The Agent attribute is not required for the activity runtime, but it is required for the Portal to know that this activity is a custom agent.
+The `AgentTool` attribute is not required for the activity runtime, but it is required for the Portal to know that this activity is a custom tool.

 ### 2. Implement the Activity